 - Volume 6: Art of the Impressionists (1830-1870 in France)

 - Volume 7: Art of the Modern Age (20th century in Europe and the United States)

 - Volume 8: Art in America (18th through 20th centuries in the United States

 The first course requires students to have the resources in the starter kit; most of these will be used in the other courses.
 The starter kit includes watercolor crayons, construction paper, a round brush, oil pastels, watercolor paper, sketch paper, a vinyl eraser, Fiskars® scissors, two sketching pencils, Elmer’s® Glue-All®, an Elmer’s® glue stick, and a tote bag.
 Each course uses some items from the starter kit along with some household items such as paper towels, masking tape, sidewalk chalk, and hairspray.
 After the first course, the other courses gradually teach the use of other art media.

 With the first seven courses, children are not expected to reproduce realistic images in a consistent fashion.
 Volume 8 is a transition point where children learn to more accurately draw realistic images.
 To that end, the eighth course teaches sketching skills as children learn to work with both sketching and colored pencils.

 The video lessons show how to work with each medium, and they always do so in the context of a project.
 There are usually two or more projects that follow each video lesson, giving students the opportunity to develop at least some skill with each medium.
 The projects are very creative.
 Most of the time, children get to decide the specific subject matter of their projects based on a general idea.
 For example, when children make a pastel drawing of an animal in the fifth lesson of Volume 2, their choice of what to draw is based on animal photos you supply.

 The video lessons are hosted by Ariel Holcomb, with the actual teaching done by series author Brenda Ellis.
-Ariel often dresses in period costumes and helps makes connections between the type of artwork and a historical period.
+Ariel often dresses in period costumes and helps make connections between the type of artwork and a historical period.
 Each video concludes with a brief review of the entire project before students tackle it themselves.